fukugit/example-fontawesome-in-sass-with-webpack/README.md

 <br/>

-The followoing is that all of the things available/unavailable in this project.
+The following is that all of the things are available/unavailable in this project.

 | Things to do                                | Available or not |
 | ------------------------------------------- | ---------------- |